victoryeagle77/userv/src/probes/memory/README.md

-# RAM
+# Memory

 This sub-module of the project analyzing the memory hardware on a IT equipment, and providing information about the types of detected memories.

 ## Collected metrics

-Currently, we collect the following metrics concerning the RAM components:
+Currently, we collect the following metrics concerning the memory component:

 * `bandwidth_read` : Test bandwidth for reading bytes in MB/s.
 * `bandwidth_write` : Test bandwidth for writing bytes in MB/s.